arosecast/arc-old/_posts/2016-04-28-month-in-review-april-2016.markdown

 + <strong>Playing</strong> // Still Bioshock, but I'm almost finished!
 + <strong>Eating</strong> // Homemade satay chicken.
 Healthy and yummy!
 + <strong>Learning</strong> // Brushing up on my sewing skills so I can make a few nice things for our flat
 + <strong>Doing</strong> // Painting pavements for a client.
-Ouch, it is not pleasent.
+Ouch, it is not pleasant.